A Wham Episode

 - Puella Magi Madoka Magica The Movie: Rebellion has one when Homura confronts Sayaka.
 She realizes Sayaka shouldn't exist, and asks her who she is.
 Sayaka insists that she's exactly who Homura thinks she is.
 Cue the sky darkening and Oktavia von Seckendorff appearing in the puddle they're standing on...

 - Toward the end of Pokémon Origins, very few fans were surprised to see Red's Charizard Mega Evolve, as it was hinted at even in the initial trailer.
-However, everyone was caught completely off guard when the aforementioned Mega Evolution took place...and a completely different version of Mega Charizard appeared.
-This was immediately followed by the announcement that Charizard was, in fact, getting a different Mega Evolution in each version of X and Y
+However, everyone was caught completely off guard when the aforementioned Mega Evolution took place... and a completely different version of Mega Charizard appeared.
+This was immediately followed by the announcement that Charizard was, in fact, getting two Mega Evolutions.

 - School Rumble episode 10 had Harima declaring his love for Tenma, but it was Eri by mistake.